HAL Dhruv: Utility Helicopter-Marine

-HAL is currently developing an advanced variant of the ALH Dhruv to address the specific needs of the Indian Navy.
+HAL is currently developing an advanced derivative of the ALH Dhruv to address the specific needs of the Indian Navy.
 The helicopter is to be purpose-built for ship-borne roles including utility and maritime search and rescue.

 The UH-M programme has its origin from the Navy's Naval Utility Helicopter (NUH) acquisition programme.
 The Navy issued a requirement of 111 units of utility helicopters.
-The programme was cleared by the Defence Acquisition Council (DAC) – the main acquisition panel under the Ministry of Defence (MoD) headed by the then Minister of Defence Nirmala Sitharaman on 25 August 2018 though the Acceptance of Necessity (AoN) document.
-The cost of the programme was set at ₹21000 crore.
+The Defence Acquisition Council (DAC) – the highest decision-making body under the Ministry of Defence (MoD) chaired by the Minister of Defence, then Nirmala Sitharaman – accorded the Acceptance of Necessity (AoN) to the programme on 25 August 2018.
+The cost of the programme was estimated at ₹21000 crore.
 The requirement would be fulfilled through the Strategic Partnership (SP) model including an Indian and a foreign Original Equipment Manufacturer (OEM) under the Make in India initiative.

+The Expression of Interest (EoI) to foreign OEMs and domestic Strategic Partners had been issued on 12 February 2019.
+However, the category was included in the third "positive indigenisation list" by the MoD on 7 April 2022, eliminating direct participation by any foreign vendor.
+The Navy had issued the broad requirement of 60 ALH-based helicopters to HAL in January 2022.
+A detailed project report for helicopter configuration, overall cost, including performance based logistics was being prepared for the Navy HQ and MoD.
+This resulted in the concept of Utility Helicopter-Marine.

-According to a report in April 2022, the Expression of Interest (EoI) to OEMs and Strategic Partners were issued in February 2019.
-However, the deal was included in the third "positive indigenisation list".
-Meanwhile, HAL had carried out a joint study of ALH Dhruv to increase the MTOW to 5.7 tonnes, reduce the empty weight and increase the overall payload capacity to 600 kg.
+Hence, HAL had carried out a joint study of ALH Dhruv to increase the MTOW to 5.7 tonnes, reduce the empty weight and increase the overall payload capacity to 600 kg.
 The modifications also included "reduced stowage dimensions to meet requirement with foldable two segment blades and modified upper control system and Aircraft Ship Integrated Secure and Traverse (ASIST) traversing interface for ship deck."
 The programme is to replace the Navy's ageing Chetak fleet.
 The Indian Navy is to place an order of at least 50 helicopters in the first phase.
 The maritime wheeled version of Dhruv having segmented Main Rotor Blades (MRBs) and Main Rotor Head (MRH) in pre-cone configuration completed its first flight on 30 June 2022.
 By March 2023, tail boom folding has been demonstrated.
 Reportedly, the UH-M will also showcase anti-ship missile and torpedo firing capability.